 Hours: Monday-Thursday, 9 am - 4 pm; Friday, 9 am - 2 pm

 Check MainLineSchoolNight.org or call the Creutzburg Center (610-687-0460).
 If Radnor School District is closed, classes at the Creutzburg Center are cancelled.
 If Lower Merion School District is closed, classes at Lower Merion High School are cancelled.
 Cancellations will also be posted on MLSN's Facebook and Twitter pages.

-Main Line School Night is an equal opportunity organization committed to providing equal opportunities to all, without discrimination, regardless of race, color, gender, religion, creed, national origin or disability.
+Main Line School Night is to providing equal opportunities to all, without discrimination, regardless of race, color, gender, religion, creed, national origin or disability.

 Main Line School Night is a not-for-profit 501(c)(3) organization supported by tuition income, grants and contributions.